xquery/dashML/README.md

 * **root**: provide directory where dashml/src ison your filesystem
 * **port**: choose a port ####
 * **set database**: set to Meters database
+* amend src/test/dash-model line 59 to point to full path where etc/dash.xsd is

-Now point your web browser to http://localhost:####/xray which will run all tests
+Now point your web browser to http://localhost:####/xray which will run all tests.

 ## FAQ